eclipse-cyclonedds/cyclonedds/docs/manual/config/config_file_reference.rst

 Number-with-unit

-Maximum pseudo-random delay in milliseconds between discovering aremote participant and responding to it.
+Maximum pseudo-random delay in milliseconds between discovering a remote participant and responding to it.

 The unit must be specified explicitly.
 Recognised units: ns, us, ms, s, min, hr, day.